Andriiklymiuk/corgi/examples/README.md

 ## Examples

-You can run each of the example, either by going into each example folder and running `corgi run` (if the yml file is corgi-compose.yml) or by running
+You can run each example, either by going into each example folder and running `corgi run` (if the yml file is corgi-compose.yml) or by running
 ```
 corgi run -f corgi_file_name.yml
 ```